wilsonliaows/docs/connectors/servicenow/update.md

     <tr>
       <td><a href="#override-template">Override template</a></td>
       <td>
-        Choose whether you want to override the default template values with the data provided in <b>Columns to be updated</b>.
+        Choose whether you want to override the default template values with the data provided in <b>Update record values</b>.
       </td>
     </tr>
     <tr>